gtluu/timsconvert/docs/_sources/installation.rst.txt

         bash [path to]/Anaconda3-2021.11-Linux-x86_64.sh

-3. Create a conda instance.
+3. In the terminal, create a conda virtual environment.
 You must be using Python 3.7.
 Newer versions of Python are not guaranteed to be compatible with Bruker's API in Linux.

    .. code-block::